MDHHS-Bioinformatics/poodle/README.md

 ## Input/Output Options
 - `--input`                       [string]  Path to comma-separated file containing information about the samples and reference in the analysis (mandatory).
 - `--outdir`                      [string]  The output directory where the results will be saved.
 You must use absolute paths for storage on Cloud infrastructure (mandatory).
 - `--gubbins`                     [boolean] Filter out recombinant sites with Gubbins (optional).
 - `--mashtree`                    [boolean] Analyze genomic distances and generate a tree with MashTree (optional).
 - `--previous_results`            [string]  Path to previous results.
 By default, the pipeline looks for prior Snippy results for the same cluster in the outdir (optional).
 - `--save_snippy_run`             [boolean] Do not publish Snippy run results.
 By default, the pipeline saves the Snippy-run results per sample (optional).
+ `--force_reads`             [boolean] If both reads and assemblies are present, but only reads want to be used, use this option to force the pipeline to use just the reads for all the samples.
+The pipeline will always default to using assemblies when they're avaiable otherwise (optional).
 - `--email`                       [string]  Email address for completion summary (optional).
 - `--multiqc_title`               [string]  MultiQC report title.
 Printed as a page header and used for the filename if not otherwise specified (optional).

 ## Outputs
 Below is the structure of the output directory.

 > [!TIP]
 > Check detailed [output information](./docs/output.md) for the pipeline.